Pack These Camping Essentials & Rest Easy…

 3. High-Quality Survival Knife

-Invest in a survival knife that can pierce, slice, and do some chopping as well.
+Invest in one that can pierce, slice, and do some chopping as well.

 I always keep my survival knife on me, just in case.

-As a survivalist, I always recommend a trusty survival knife anytime you head into the wilderness.
+As a survivalist, I recommend a trusty knife anytime you head into the wilderness.

-If you want a survival knife that can take a beating but is lightweight and compact, get a neck knife (this one is my favorite).
+If you want one that can take a beating but is still lightweight and compact, get a neck knife (this one is my favorite).

 ↓ Survival Neck Knife Review – Can Your Knife Do This?